 Based on a friend’s recommendation, I got three Eden climbing roses.
 I’m so glad I did!
 The flowers are beyond pretty.
 They start out just slightly pinkish, and then their edges turn brilliantly pink, which contrast beautifully with the white petals.
 As time goes by their flowers turn pinkish white.
 They are quintessential English roses.
 It took them awhile to bloom but once you see them bloom, you will forget about the wait 🙂 This is a rose that everyone should have.
 The flowers are so big (4 inches), they need support to stay upward.
 We’ve got trellis for them to climb on and get some support.
 They are happy in our backyard along the south facing fence and shed, even with our often cloudy pacific northwest weather!

 This is pretty lady rose, one of the roses Daron and I planted in spring of 2020.
 It is the first one to bloom and most prolific of my first year roses.
 Rich, even pink flowers, with handsome, glossy, dark green leaves.
+The rose buds are pure red in color, and open up to dark pink, sometimes with white speckles.
 Its flowers are big!
 They are 5 inches in diameter.
 The flowers stay in the vase for at least a couple of days, longer if you cut them fresh.
-Nice, pleasant fragrance, not the least bit overwhelming.
+“Pretty Lady Rose” also has a sweet, pleasant fragrance.
 It’s a strong, healthy plant, happy in a container.
+Pretty Lady Rose really is a perfect rose that every garden should have!